Chalk-Organization/Specification/ChalkProtocolData.md

 # First 8 bits
 8 bits will be dedicated to info about the data being sent

-2 of those bits will be dedicated to type of data
+The first 2 of those 8 bits will be dedicated to type of data

 `00` will be for `get`ing data